 Being a nurse is one of the most demanding jobs on the face of the planet.
-So it shouldn’t be a surprise that many tools have been developed to help nurses perform their tasks with confidence and serve us all to the best of their abilities.
+So it shouldn’t be a surprise that many tools, like mobile apps for nurses, have been developed to help nurses perform their tasks with confidence and serve us all to the best of their abilities.

-Specifically, the market for nursing and health-related mobile apps is bigger than it has ever been.
-Here are seven absolutely essential ones that every nurse should have installed on his or her smartphone.
+Specifically, the market for nursing and health-related medical apps is bigger than it has ever been.
+Here are seven absolutely essential mobile apps for nurses that every nurse should have installed on his or her smartphone.

 Black’s Medical Dictionary